 A combination of treatments are used to treat stage II breast cancer.

-- Chemotherapy is often used after surgery.
+is sometimes used after surgery.
 This treatment can destroy any remaining cancer cells that were missed.
 Chemotherapy may also be used as neoadjuvant therapy -- treatment before surgery to shrink a tumor.
 If it works, the tumor might then be small enough to remove in a lumpectomy.

-- Endocrine therapy is sometimes used after surgery in women who have hormone receptor-positive cancer.
+is often used after surgery in women who have hormone receptor-positive cancer.
 In these women, endocrine therapy can prevent the tumor from getting the hormone it needs to grow.
-These drugs include tamoxifen for premenopausal women and aromatase inhibitors Arimidex, Femara, and Aromasin for postmenopausal women.
+These drugs include tamoxifen for pre-menopausal women and aromatase inhibitors Arimidex, Femara, and Aromasin for post-menopausal women.
 Women who haven't reached menopause may consider having their ovaries removed or taking drugs to stop the ovaries from making hormones that help cancer grow.

 .
 In about 25% of women with breast cancer, an excess of a protein known as HER2 makes the cancer spread quickly.
 Herceptin is a drug that's been approved to treat women with metastatic breast cancer that is HER2-positive.
 It stops this protein from making the cancer grow and makes chemotherapy more effective.
 It is most often used in combination with chemotherapy.
 Multiple studies have shown an improved outcome when Herceptin is added to chemotherapy, and continued for one year in the adjuvant setting of HER- positive breast cancers